somewan820/somewan820/README.md

 - ⚡ Base: Shenzhen, Guangdong in cn
 - 👀 I’m interested in cs
 - 🌱 I’m currently learning Go/Java
-- 📫 How to reach me WeChat: Somed2wan820

 <!---
 somewan820/somewan820 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.